TWO: BURNS(ES) AND HEDGES(ES)

 foundry secretary-treasurer) in 1907 and had two children; lived in Wellston OH and Dayton;

-died 1959; was buried in Dayton's Shiloh Cemetery
+died 1959 and was buried at Dayton's Shiloh Cemetery

 1907 funeral; married Cora M. Moore